iserdardursun/EV-Charging-Stations-in-Turkey/README.md

 JSON Data of Electric Vecicles Charging Stations in Turkey.
 Data was gathered by scanning 17139 circles with a radius of 5km using TomTom API.

 Content:
+- Total 1099 Stations
-- JSON Data of Stations
+- JSON Format of Data
-- GEOJSON Data of Stations
+- GEOJSON Format of Data